ROI-DANINO/RAG-image-expert/knowledge/core/02a_qwen_specifics.md

 **Adjustment rules:**
 - If underfit: +0.00005 increment
 - If overfit: -0.00005 decrement
-- Never exceed 0.0005 for characters
+- Exceeding 0.0005 for characters is not recommended as it significantly increases the risk of overfitting or "frying" the LoRA.

 ---